 The Simmons Rewards Visa Signature does offer one perk considered “excellent” by the editors of The Balance:

-- Travel accident insurance: Qualify for up to $1 million in travel accident insurance coverage in the event of accidental loss of life or dismemberment on a common carrier.
+- Travel accident insurance: Qualify for up to $1 million in travel accident insurance coverage in the event of accidental loss of life, limb, sight, speech, or hearing while traveling on a common carrier.
 You must pay the full amount of your common carrier fare (train fare, airfare, taxi fare, etc.) with your credit card to qualify.

 Simmons Rewards Visa Signature’s Other Features

 - Rental car collision insurance (secondary to your own policy)

 The Simmons Rewards Visa Signature offers 24-hour customer service and online banking.

 Simmons Bank does not provide an app for its credit cards.
 To make payments and manage your card, you have to log into your online account.

 Simmons Bank offers industry-standard security features, including two-factor authentication and chip-enabled technology.
 Customers can also set up alerts to monitor account activity.